RHUL-CS-Projects/graphfellow/docs/settings.md

 | _n_                | _specific n_: traveller makes _n_ journeys

-The `on_arrival` event is unique to travellers, and you can programmatically create and destroy travellers: see [behaviour](behaviour) for more information.
+The `on_departure` and `on_arrival` events are unique to travellers, and you can programmatically create and destroy travellers: see [behaviour](behaviour) for more information.

 ### Config for all vertices